Your rights and responsibilities

 When you choose to receive a Direct Payment you will need to:

-- sign the Direct Payment User Agreement to confirm that you have read and understood the terms and conditions of receiving a Direct Payment
+- sign the Direct Payment User Agreement to confirm that you have read and understood the terms and conditions of receiving a Direct Payment.
+Payment will not be received without a signed agreement

 - maintain a separate bank account for Direct Payments (except in the case of Managed Bank Accounts)